 For additional details about how the most popular Animal Science colleges were picked below, review the ranking overview.

 Every student pursuing a degree in Animal Science needs to check out SUNY Cobleskill.
-At SUNY Cobleskill, Animal Science scholars get the benefit of a really focused curriculum.
+A favorite choice for undergraduates, there are approximately 117 students studying this degree at .
 Students who enjoy a more slow-paced life will appreciate SUNY Cobleskill's location in the small town of Cobleskill, New York.

 Cornell University is a good option for students pursuing an Animal Science degree.
-Students who graduate from this program report average early career income of $40,220 and mid-career income of $65,452.
 Located in Ithaca, New York, this institution is a very good option for students who enjoy the thrills of a major city.

-This school does not require freshman students to live on-campus.
-About 90.3% of the educators at this school are full-time and have regular office hours, so they will be more available to students.
+If you are interested in Cornell, hit the books.
+The average SAT score of applicants is 1,430.
+About 90.6% of the educators at this school are full-time and have regular office hours, so they will be more available to students.
 Get an idea of what campus life at Cornell is really like by seeing a few campus videos.

 Morrisville State College is one of the finest schools in the country for Animal Science.
 Students who enjoy the tranquility of life in the country may opt for the rural location of Morrisville, New York.